 8. Don’t forget about gift card marketing

 Gift cards are always a big deal during the holiday season, and this year is no different.
-The NRF’s 2021 research found that gift cards have once again topped this year’s list of presents that consumers want.
+According to Statista, gift cards continue to be one of the top gifts that consumers spend money on during the holidays.